U.S. | Houston, Texas HQ

 Psychiatrist vs. Psychologist?
+What is the difference?

 By Sanjay Adhia, M.D.

 Psychiatrists complete medical school where they are exposed to all the medical specialties from surgery to radiology.
-They also learn about anatomy, physiology, pharmacology and other disciplines.
-After medical school they complete a four-year psychiatry residency which includes rotations in Internal Medicine, Neurology as well as of course Psychiatry.
-The exposure to psychiatry is varied and includes inpatient, outpatient, consult (medical hospital), addictions, child and possibly geriatric settings.
+They also learn about anatomy, physiology, pharmacology, and other disciplines.
+After medical school, they complete a four-year psychiatry residency which includes rotations in Internal Medicine, Neurology as well as, of course, Psychiatry.
+The exposure to psychiatry is varied and includes inpatient, outpatient, consult (medical hospital), addictions, child, and possibly geriatric settings.

 Forensic Psychiatry: Unique Additional Training and Rigorous Specialty Board-Certification

 Forensic Psychiatry is a unique sub-specialty “in which scientific and clinical expertise is applied in legal contexts involving civil, criminal, correctional, regulatory or legislative matters, and in specialized clinical consultations” (American Academy of Psychiatry and the Law).

 Currently, a one-year fellowship is required to obtain Board Certification in Forensic Psychiatry.
 The fellowship includes training in correctional psychiatry and performing medico-legal evaluations as an expert witness.
 There are didactics on the legal system and landmark cases.
 As a result, Board-Certified Forensic Psychiatrists have training and typically more experience in performing detailed evaluations, writing medico-legal reports and testifying.